Windshield Repair and Replacement

-Size: As a general rule, any chip that measures larger that 3/8 of an inch and cracks that are longer than three inches will require a windshield replacement.
+Size: As a general rule, any chip that measures larger than 3/8 of an inch and cracks that are longer than three inches will require a windshield replacement.

 Timespan: It should come as no surprise that the longer you ignore a crack, the more difficult it is to repair.
-Dirt and grim can accumulate and make a replacement necessary.
+Dirt and grime can accumulate and make a replacement necessary.

 Not only is a windshield repair less expensive, this process also offers a whole host of other benefits.